ballerina-guides/integration-tutorials/sending-a-simple-message-to-a-service/README.md

                 0 skipped
 ```

-You have now developed and tested a simple Ballerina REST service which receives a request, logs a message, sends a request to a backend service, and responds to the original request with the response from the backend service.
+You have now developed and tested a simple Ballerina REST service, which receives a request, logs a message, sends a request to a backend service, and responds to the original request with the response from the backend service.

 ## References